CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 The value is equivalent to the maximum height it is possible for the `KinematicBody` to step up.

 ##### Max Slope Degrees
 The maximum slope angle of the body can climb, in degrees.
 45 degrees is recommended, but you can do some crazy stuff with higher values.
+Also note that the behavior when the slope matches the angle *exactly* can be a bit odd.
+Usually a body will be able to climb a slope but not without glitching around a bit.
+Ergo a plus-or-minus buffer of 1 degree is recommended.

+##### Fall State Delay Time
+Once we enter a fall state, we're hard locked into it, and whatever machine we've integrated with will stop moving horizontally.
+However, we don't always want to transition to a fall state.
+Could you imagine if you locked up or did a ragdoll flop every time you stepped off a curb?
+No, that's no good.

+So, we have a time delay.
+This many seconds of uninterrupted falling and we'll transition to the fall state.

 ### Constants
 ##### `MINIMUM_FALL_HEIGHT`